Betty Cannon, Ph.D.

 |

-Betty Cannon, Ph.D., is the president, co-founder and co-director of the Boulder Psychotherapy Institute.
-She has trained therapists and worked with individuals, couples and groups in Boulder for over 30 years.
+Betty has trained therapists and worked with individuals, couples and groups in Boulder for over 30 years.
 She is an internationally known author, lecturer and workshop presenter.
 Her book, Sartre and Psychoanalysis, is considered a classic in existential psychology.
+A chapter on "Applied Existential Psychotherapy (AEP): An Experiential Psychodynamic Approach" appears in a new book, Existential Therapy: Legacy, Vibrancy and Dialogue, edited by Laura Barnett and Greg Madison (Routledge, 2011).
+The book contains chapters by most well-known European and American existential psychologists.

 Betty is a member of the editorial boards of three professional journals: Sartre Studies International, Review of Existential Psychology and Psychiatry, and Existential Analysis.
 She is professor emerita of the Colorado School of Mines, where she taught literature and psychology for twenty years.
-She is senior adjunct faculty in the Transpersonal Counseling Psychology Master's Program at Naropa University and adjunct professor at Regis University.
+She is adjunct professor in the Graduate Program in Psychology at Naropa University and adjunct professor at Regis University.
 She is a former president of the Colorado Group Psychotherapy Society and former chair of the North American Sartre Society.
-She offers trainings for mental health professionals in AEP, Gestalt, existential, group and trauma therapy at the Boulder Psychotherapy Institute.

 Therapist Information